 The first small forward on our list is the Hornets’ JT Thor at 20 years old and 70 overall.

-Like many of the players already mentioned, Thor has a well rounded shooting skillset (with them averaging to 70) and decent hands.
+Like many of the players already mentioned, Thor has well-rounded shooting stats (averaging 70) and decent hands.

-This skillset combined with his B potential make JT Thor one to watch for the future, ideally on your own team.
+This skillset combined with his B potential makes JT Thor one to watch for the future, ideally on your own team.

 Talen Horton-Tucker, Utah Jazz

 Horton-Tucker is somewhat of a more polished version of the previously mentioned JT Thor, coming in at 74 overall while only being one year older at 21 years old.

 Like Thor, Talen is a well-rounded shooter, with his shooting attributes rounding to a high 70 as opposed to a 70 on the dot.